‘Busiest Thanksgiving ever’: How the TSA plans to handle record air travel

 FAA staffing shortage could create delays

-However, an ongoing shortage of air traffic controllers could cause flight delays.
+An ongoing shortage of air traffic controllers could cause flight delays at other airports.

-“If we are short on staff, we will slow traffic as needed to keep the system safe,” Whitaker said.
+“If we are short on staff, we will slow traffic as needed to keep the system safe,” he said.

+In the last two years, similar measures have slowed down flights in New York City and Florida.

 The FAA has long struggled with a shortage of controllers that airline officials expect will last for years, despite the agency’s lofty hiring goals.